lzwjava/blog-source/notes/2025-07-08-pfenning-computer-scientist-en.md

 ---
-title: "Frank Pfenning: Logic and Computing Pioneer"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Frank Pfenning: Logic and Computing Pioneer'
 translated: false
-generated: true
 ---

 Frank Pfenning is a distinguished German-American computer scientist, currently serving as a Joseph F. Traub Professor of Computer Science at Carnegie Mellon University.
 He held the position of head of the Computer Science Department at Carnegie Mellon University from 2013 to 2018.